What Is a Closing Disclosure Form? Example With Timeline

 You’ll find a lot of small print related to features of your loan; a few items you should take note of are:

-Late payment fee.
-This page explains when your payment is considered late and the fee you’ll pay if it is.
+- Late payment fee.
+This section explains when your payment is considered late and the fee you’ll pay if it is.

 Page 5

 Your annual percentage rate (APR) is shown on this page.
-If it’s higher than your interest rate, don’t worry because it’s simply a measurement of your closing costs over your loan’s repayment term, expressed as a percentage.
+If it’s higher than your interest rate, don’t worry because it’s simply showing how much your closing costs are adding, over and above your loan’s interest.
 There are some other disclosures that explain what happens if you default on your payments and face foreclosure, and a list of everyone involved in the transaction in case you have questions after your closing.

 Why are the costs and interest rate on my closing disclosure different from my loan estimate?

-There are usually only three reasons this may be the case:
+There are only a handful of reasons this could be the case:

 Yes, although it’s fairly rare.
-Three things could result in a new three-day CD period:
+Three things could result in a new three-day waiting period: